dd32/td-gh-ex/readme.txt

 Cross-Browser Compatible theme that works on All leading web browsers.
 Awesome Business is easy to use and user friendly theme.
 Awesome Business has boxed and full-width layout feature.
-Powerful but simple Awesome Business theme content customized through customizer. to make your site attractive it has two widget sections first for “sidebar widget section” and second for “Footer widget section” .
+Powerful but simple Awesome Business theme content customized through customizer. to make your site attractive it has two widget sections first for ï¿½sidebar widget sectionï¿½ and second for ï¿½Footer widget sectionï¿½ .

 To make your website in two column use sidebar widget section. to set custom menu in header set primary location. we added social media links to added your social links.It boasts of beautifully designed page sections , Home, Blog and Default Page Template(page with right sidebar), Page Full-Width, Page Left Sidebar.
 Awesome Business theme has more advanced feature to make your site awesome like: it has header top bar dark & lite color feature. you can also changed header color dark and lite styling.
 Theme compatible with woocommerce.
 Awesome Business is a fully woocommerce tested theme.
-Awesome Business is translation ready theme with WPML compatible & Many More….
+Awesome Business is translation ready theme with WPML compatible & Many Moreï¿½.

 Businessup WordPress Theme, Copyright 2017 Themeansar Businessup is distributed under the terms of the GNU General Public License v2